rod-trent/MustLearnKQL/Workshop/readme.md

 The following represents additional material that you can use to incoporate into your own workshops for delivery to your customers and your organizations.
 Part of the <i>Advanced Must Learn KQL</i> series, each post highlights specific advanced operators and plugins and contains its own dataset and instructions for using them.

-Pick several and combined them.
+Pick one.
+Pick several.
+Combine them.
 Or, like a Pokemon master - collect 'em all!

 -   [KQL Game Show: Query or Bust!](https://rodtrent.substack.com/p/kql-game-show-query-or-bust)
 -   [KQL Band Tour: Rocking the Data Stage](https://rodtrent.substack.com/p/kql-band-tour-rocking-the-data-stage)